swardeo/bloom-ui/README.md

 Screenshots of the application can be viewed in the [.screenshots directory](.screenshots).

-**The bloom.money domain is no longer associated with myself or this project.**
+**PLEASE NOTE: the bloom.money domain is no longer associated with myself or this project.**

 ## Available Scripts